 unexplained muscle pain, tenderness, or weakness;

-sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath; or
+lung problems - sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

 liver problems - stomach pain (upper right side), loss of appetite, easy bruising or bleeding, feeling tired, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 swelling in your face, eyelids, hands, or lower legs;